Actor and Action Modular Network for Text-based Video Segmentation: Methodology

-Instead of directly predicting segmentation masks of actors from the merged heterogeneous features which sometimes unables to capture the whole actor in previous works, our proposed method first generates a set of proposals in each frame of the video.
-Considering that the action can only be performed by a specific actor, the generated proposals can be used to localize actors as well as actions.
-Recent advances on object detection methods \cite{zitnick2014edge,liu2016ssd,ren2015faster,redmon2016you,he2017mask} make it available through object detectors to generate a set of proposals that can localize the actor relevant to the given query.
-Motivated by the previous approach in \cite{kalogeiton2017joint}, we choose a commonly used object detector, \emph{i.e.}, Faster R-CNN \cite{ren2015faster}, to extract a fixed number of proposals with high confidence in each frame of the video.
-We simply symbolize these proposals as $R=\{r_{1},r_{2},...,r_{K}\}$, where $r_{i}$ ($ i\in{[1,K]}$) indicates the top-left and bottom-right coordinates of the \emph{i-th} proposal.
+The AAMN takes RGB and Flow clips as well as pre-generated proposals as inputs, where each clip contains 2\emph{L}+1 frames.
+For proposals generation, we follow the previous work \cite{kalogeiton2017joint} to choose the commonly used object detector, \emph{i.e.}, Faster R-CNN \cite{ren2015faster}, to extract a fixed number of proposals with high confidence in each frame of the video.
+We simply denote these proposals as $\{\{r_k^{n}\}_{k=1}^{K}\}_{n=1}^{N}$, where the video has \emph{N} frames and each frame contains \emph{K} proposals. $r_{k}^{n}$ denotes the \emph{k}-th proposal in the frame \emph{n}, and it is comprised of the top-left and bottom-right coordinates.
 The Faster R-CNN model has been trained on a large-scale detection dataset MSCOCO \cite{lin2014microsoft}.
-In our experiments, we further finetune the detection model on a new dataset, \emph{i.e.}, A2D, to reduce the detection errors caused by the data differences and improve the accuracy of actor localization.
-The impact of the detector finetuning will be investigated in ablation studies.
+In our experiments, we further finetune the detector on a new dataset, \emph{i.e.}, A2D, to improve the detection accuracy for actors.